 - The Act’s requirement of disclosure of depletion of insurance coverage limits, including the names of defense counsel receiving such payments, may require disclosure of another matter that requires defense coverage—for example, a confidential regulatory investigation or proceeding against the defendant company and/or its officers.

-The Act is likely to raise multiple questions, which may be addressed by the court or S7882.
-Defendants in pending New York civil litigation may need to be in compliance with the Act’s current disclosure requirements by March 1, 2022 if the amended bill is not passed soon.
+The Act is likely to raise multiple questions, which may be addressed by the court or Governor Hochul’s potential amendments.
 As a result of any uncertainty regarding the current scope of the bill, organizational defendants and their insurers should include precautionary language in their disclosures to mitigate the risk of insufficient disclosures.